imlazyeye/duck/README.md

 ## Support and Requests

 Please [open an issue](https://github.com/imlazyeye/duck/issues) if you encounter any problems with `duck`, or if you have any feature requests you would like to make!

+### Footnotes

+- Benchmark was run on an MacBook Pro 2021 running an M1 Max with 32 GB of memory.